What is sexual orientation?

 Is it OK to be lesbian, gay, bisexual, or queer?

 Yes!
 Although some religions and cultures may have traditional beliefs that these types of feelings shouldn’t be expressed as behaviors, current medical, psychological, and psychiatric organizations believe that being lesbian, gay, bisexual, or queer (LGBQ) is normal.
 Many LGBQ people are able to keep their religious values and cultural identity, yet feel comfortable expressing their sexuality.
 There are also many people in religious communities who are accepting of people of all sexual orientations.

 Gender identity is a person’s internal feelings of being a woman, man, both, or neither.
 Most people have a gender identity and/or gender expression (how a person shows their gender through their appearance or behavior) that matches their sex assigned at birth.
 However, some people have a gender identity or gender expression that is different from their sex assigned at birth; these people might use the term “transgender” or “gender noncomforming” to describe their gender identity.

 How do people express their gender identity?

 Gender can be expressed in many ways: through our clothes, speech, activities, hobbies, and our behaviors.
-It’s ok for any of these things to change at different times, depending on what feels comfortable.
+It’s ok for any of these things to change at different times or in different situations, depending on what feels comfortable.